 Streamlined Filing Compliance Procedures

-Disclaimer: The following is intended for general information only and not legal or tax advice.
+Disclaimer: The following IRS Streamlined Procedures material is intended for general information only and not legal or tax advice.

-(1) A streamlined procedure for fling amended or delinquent returns;
+(1) A streamlined procedure for filing amended or delinquent returns;

 (2) Terms for resolving their tax and penalty for filing amended or delinquent returns; and,